andersfylling/php_components/php_components/Response/README.md

 A: Not yet, sorry.

-Q: Why did you create this?

-A: I tend to have bad habbits when I exams are closing in, so I just try to make stuff.

 Q: How can this be used in php 5.6?

 A: Just remove the type hinting for each parameter.